odockal/cdk-scripts/README.md

 Script also executes 'minishift setup-cdk' in case that this command was not executed before in given environment (on the machine)

+    $ cdk3-install.sh -u https://github.com/myuser/cdk-minishift/minishift -p /home/myuser/existing_minishift/
+Scripts downloads (if is reachable) and overwrites existing minishift file in given folder (if such exists). alos tests if downloaded file is actually minishift binary.
+Runs 'minishift setup-cdk' if was not called before.

 ### cdk3-stop.sh

 * Stops and/or delete running CDK instance of the given minishift binary path